-Our co-founder and Chief Executive Officer, Zhenwu (Wayne) Huang, currently beneficially owns approximately 65.69% of the voting power of our common stock.
+Our co-founder and Chief Executive Officer, Zhenwu (Wayne) Huang, beneficially owns approximately 64.28% of the voting power of our common stock as of December 31, 2024.
 Periodically, our board of directors assesses these roles and the board of directors leadership structure to ensure the interests of the Company and our stockholders are best served.
 Our board of directors has determined that its current leadership structure is appropriate.
 Zhenwu (Wayne) Huang, as one of our founders and as our Chief Executive Officer, has extensive knowledge of all aspects of the Company, our business and risks.